programminghistorian/jekyll/lessons/corpus-analysis-with-antconc.md

 Some people might want to remove these small words by using a stopword list; this is a common step in topic modelling.
 Personally I don't encourage this practice because addressing highly-frequent words is where computers shine!
 As readers we tend not to notice them very much.
 Computers, especially software like Antconc, can show us where these words do and do not appear and that can be quite interesting, especially in very large collections of text - as explored earlier in the tutorial, with *the*, *a*, *she* and *he*.

 Additionally you may have a single letter 's' appear, quite high as well - that represents the possessive *'s* (the apostrophe won't be counted), but AntConc considers that s indicative of another word.
-Another example of this is '*nt* appearing with *do*, as they contract as *don't*.
+Another example of this is *'t* appearing with *do*, as they contract as *don't*.
 Because these so commonly appear together, this makes them highly likely collocates.

 **Task:**